Cavipor® - Reliable insulation

 Cavipor® is the world's first 3-component system for manufacturing a mineral-based in-situ foam.
 It was developed at BASF through 8 years of intensive research with over 5000 test recipes, and is protected by multiple patents.
-The system received general technical approval under construction law.
+The system received the European Technical Approval (ETA-19/0240) in 2020.

 Cavipor® foam consists of 90% inorganic components and 10% organic binder, is classified as a non-combustible A2-s1,d0 construction material (according to DIN EN 13501-1) and is permitted for all building classes.

 It has a rated thermal conductivity value of 0.035 W/Km (according to DIN EN 12667) and is classified as WLG 035.

 All Cavipor® components are water-based and solvent-free.
 Cavipor® foam is a flowing material making the application dust-free.

 During application, the foam flows through small drilled holes into all narrow areas of the hollow layer.
 Then it sets, preventing it from leaking out through small holes and gaps, which do not need to be closed up in advance.

 Cavipor® is a mechanically blown foam just with pressurized air, meaning the foam does not contain any internal propellants, so no internal pressure is built up.
 It does not emit any pollutants – neither while drying nor while the foam remains in the hollow layer.

 Its open-pored structure allows water vapor to evaporate.
 The foam also has a certain capacity to store vapor, thereby regulating moisture in the surrounding area.

 Thanks to its mineral components, the foam sticks to mineral-based surfaces and thus sets without sagging.
 After Cavipor® foam is removed, it can be disposed of with construction waste or used as foundation material.